POST /repositories/{workspace}/{repo_slug}/pipelines

 }'

-Trigger a Pipeline for a commit on a branch or tag
+Trigger a pipeline for a commit on a branch or tag

 You can initiate a pipeline for a specific commit and in the context of a specified reference (e.g. a branch, tag or bookmark).
 The specified reference will be used to determine which pipeline definition from the bitbucket-pipelines.yml file will be applied to initiate the pipeline.
 The pipeline will clone the repository and then do a checkout the specified reference.